 a brief history

+The band was born from the idea to "travel the world and visit our friends."
+Mark Henning, a musician and producer joined forces with Isabelle Dunlop, a fashion designer become singer.
 Already independently successful in their chosen fields, their instinct for collaboration was soon realized on their debut full-length, The World Over (2007).
-The record received both critical and popular praise, including inclusion on compilations as far afield as Toronto and the Czech Republic.
-The first song the duo wrote together, Blue Kitchen, went on to become the theme song for the television series "About A Girl" (Brightlight Pictures) - one of 8 songs licensed from the debut record.
+The record received both critical and popular praise, with inclusion on compilations as far afield as Toronto and the Czech Republic.
+The first song the duo wrote together, "Blue Kitchen", was licensed to become the theme song for the television series "About A Girl" (Brightlight Pictures) - one of 8 songs licensed from the debut record.

 Subsequent releases, Disagreements (2008) and Crumbling Hearts (2012) saw the band refining their musical identity, distilling a powerful evocative essence, perfectly captured on the standout track Glasgow, where sumptuous guitars weave in and out of Mark's wily groove, a perfect backdrop for Isabelle's melancholy lyric and heart-breaking melody.
 Glasgow was later licensed to the Netflix series "The Order" as well as the Canadian documentary "15 Minutes of Reality."

-Married in both life and art, the duo formed in 2007 has maintained a steady output of recordings, including two EPs, three full-length albums and regular singles” - Stuart Derdeyn
+“Married in both life and art, the duo formed in 2007 has maintained a steady output of recordings, including two EPs, three full-length albums and regular singles” - Stuart Derdeyn

 Photos